When will the base rate change?

 Protecting your home

-If you're worried about how you'd repay your mortgage if you couldn't work, you can take out insurance.
+If you're worried about how you'd meet your house repayments if you couldn't work, you can take out insurance.
 Compare policies on our mortgage payment protection insurance pageFelicity Hannah, journalist

 Should I rent or buy a property?

 The cost of stepping on or moving up the housing ladder can be a big barrier for many, but the long-term benefits hugely exceed the initial expense.
-Not only will you save money by becoming an owner-occupier, but you will also own a substantial asset once your mortgage is paid off, providing financial security for your old ageAndy Gray, Barclays head of mortgages
+Not only will you save money by becoming an owner-occupier, but you will also own a substantial asset once your debt is paid off, providing financial security for your old ageAndy Gray, Barclays

 Take care of your credit rating

-When you apply for a mortgage, the lender will have full access to your credit report.
+When you apply, the lender will have full access to your credit report.
 This can include details of any loans or credit you've applied for...
-The payday loans market has grown hugely in recent years and so mortgage lenders are bound to be keeping a close eye on it as the amount of payment data growsJames Cotton, mortgages expert at London & Country
+The payday loans market has grown hugely in recent years and so mortgage lenders are bound to be keeping a close eye on it as the amount of payment data growsJames Cotton, London & Country

 Why choose Gocompare.com's mortgage comparison service?